 Special assessment requirements

-In order to pass the unit, students must achieve both an ungraded pass (UP) for assessment Item 1 and 50% or more for assessment Item 2.
+In order to pass the unit, students must achieve an ungraded pass (UP) for Assessment 1.

 The Unit Convener reserves the right to orally question the student regarding their assessment work.